-Phoenix Sky Harbor International Airport is a popular airport for transfers, both domestically and internationally.
-Travelers who intend to have a long layover at Sky Harbor, or who want to leave the airport between flights, often wonder if and where they can store their luggage.
+Phoenix Sky Harbor International Airport is a busy airport for transfers, both domestically and internationally.
+Travelers who will have a long layover at Sky Harbor, or who want to leave the airport between flights, often wonder if and where they can store their luggage.

 Flights that are continuations on the same airline, or even some connecting flights on different airlines, will check your bags through so you don't have to go to baggage claim in Phoenix and then re-check the bags for your continuation flight.